stragu/osmxml/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# osmexport
+# osmxml

 <!-- badges: start -->

 [![DOI](https://zenodo.org/badge/489214893.svg)](https://zenodo.org/badge/latestdoi/489214893)
 <!-- badges: end -->

-**osmexport** is an R package useful to download, read, prepare and (rudimentarily) visualise OpenStreetMap (OSM) exports like the `map.osm` file you would get from the [OSM website’s “Export” page](https://www.openstreetmap.org/export).
+**osmxml** is an R package useful to download, read, prepare and (rudimentarily) visualise OpenStreetMap (OSM) XML files like the `map.osm` file you would get from the [OSM website’s “Export” page](https://www.openstreetmap.org/export).

 This package might not be what you’re after: please see below the